gkotian/gkotian.github.io/travels/_posts/2010-02-12-how-to-confuse-a-taxi-driver.md

 title: How To Confuse A Taxi Driver
 categories:
 - Thailand
-excerpt: It was quite late when we finally got dropped off at Haad Lamai beach.
-We were quite sure that we'd never manage to catch the last ferry off the island, but we decided to give it a shot anyway.
 ---

 It was quite late when we finally got dropped off at Haad Lamai beach.
 We were